vikku65569/Advance-AutoFilter-bot/README.md

 • /repo - Search and get repository links
 • /purgerequests - Delete all join requests from database
 • /totalrequests - Get total number of join requests
+• /message userID Message  - to send message from bot to User and then reply from log channel to continue messaging
 ```

 ## 🛠️ Variables